miguelammatos/Kollaps/README.md

 Kollaps is the decentralized network emulator while Thunderstorm is the high-level language to specify experiments.
 Kollaps currently only functions in machines with the Linux Kernel (minimium version:5.15.0) due to the usage of both eBPF and Linux traffic control.

+### Documentation
+For extra documentation on how to use Kollaps you can check our [website](https://kollaps.dev/).

+### Contact Us
+If you want to discuss or have problems using Kollaps, we have a discord channel, join us [here](https://discord.gg/cHMphzMMUZ).

 ### Quick Start

 The easier way to get up and running with Kollaps is to clone the project, build